ebi-ait/ingest-archiver/README.md

 Once the data upload has finished or failed the cluster will send you an e-mail.

-9. If the metadata archiver is still running, wait for that to report success.
-Or if it isn't or you stopped it, run it with this command to validate and submit the archive entries.
+9. If the metadata archiver is still running because you set the `VALIDATION_POLL_FOREVER` and `SUBMISSION_POLL_FOREVER` switches above then wait for that to report success.
+If it isn't or you stopped it, run it with this switch to validate and submit the archive entries.

 `./cli.py --submission_url="https://submission-dev.ebi.ac.uk/api/submissions/<submission-uuid>"`